Proudly celebrating five years of successful research partnership with the State of Minnesota.

 “As a land-grant university, the University of Minnesota is dedicated to supporting the people of Minnesota.
 We are excited and encouraged by elected leaders’ support of University research through MnDRIVE and how that support has driven meaningful progress not only in addressing some of the state’s largest challenges, but in bolstering its key industries.
 MnDRIVE also provides a proven model for future research partnerships with the State of Minnesota.”

-Christopher J. Cramer, Vice President for Research
+Christopher J. Cramer, former Vice President for Research

 MnDRIVE has contributed significantly to innovation at the University and has engaged large numbers of researchers and Minnesota partners.